 Businesses receiving BIA awards have reported generating substantial amounts of revenue.
-In fact, businesses have reported generating \$296.9 million in revenue since receiving the first award through a BIA program.
-In relation to the funding received through BIA programs, businesses have generated about \$9.77 for every \$1 of support received through the BIA.
+In fact, businesses have reported generating \$481.7 million in revenue since receiving the first award through a BIA program.
+In relation to the funding received through BIA programs, businesses have generated about \$12.23 for every \$1 of support received through the BIA.
 To better see how revenue generated differs across industries, Figure 9 below presents the total amount of revenue generated by industry.
-As the figure shows, Manufacturing firms reported the highest levels of revenue with \$120.1 million in revenue.
-The figure demonstrates that firms specializing in software have also generated significant revenue, with over \$115.4 million in revenue reported.
-This figure is largely driven by a small number of manufacturers that have reported high levels of productivity since receiving an initial BIA award.
-It should also be noted that several of the manufacturing businesses included in the sample are relatively mature companies, while many of the companies classified as Software as a Service are typically early stage.
+As the figure shows, Software firms reported the highest levels of revenue with \$231.4 million in revenue.
+This number is largely driven by a small number of businesses that have reported high levels of productivity since receiving an initial BIA award.
+The figure demonstrates that firms specializing in manufacturing have also generated significant revenue, with \$163.2 million in revenue reported.
+It should also be noted that several manufacturing businesses included in the sample were relatively mature companies that reported very large revenue figures.
+The research team consulted with project sponsors to determine those companies for which it may not be appropriate to include revenue dollars in this analysis.
+Revenue data from those businesses were not included in the present analysis, though other data from these companies were included.